 Step 1: Plan your day and make a list of tasks you need to do

-Look at what you need to achieve for the day and break your day down into 25-minute schedules.
-Also note what time you have meetings, client calls and other important events and plan your 25-minute Pomodoro’s and breaks around them.
+Look at what you need to achieve for the day and break it down into 25-minute schedules.
+Also note what time you have meetings, client calls or other important events, and plan your 25-minute Pomodoros & breaks around them.

 Step 2: Set your timer for 25 minutes